What does it mean? Accounting terms explained

 Recording financial transactions, which is part of accounting.

 The money moving in and out of a business.
 Cash enters the business from your sales of goods or services, and cash leaves as a range of expenses for your business.
+Find out more about cash flow.

 Cash VAT method